nguyenhien1994/LLC/README.md

 ## LLC - Line Length Counter
-Simple algorithm to count the number of lines in a large file with length of the line.
+Simple algorithm to count the number of lines in a large file with length of the line with multi-thread version.

 ### How to build and run